 If a native grassland becomes too thin (not enough grass) the area becomes an easy target for avian predators and can become a wildlife sink (high predation rates).
 The tall grasses provide the overhead protection only as long as they are present in the right quantities.

 All grasslands need a good component of forbs (flowers).
-Native grasslands contain flowers with a wide blooming period.
+Native grasslands contain a variety of flowers with a wide blooming period extending from Spring until early Fall.
 Some plants begin to bloom as early as April with others flowering as late as October.
 This long bloom period provides an extended timeframe for pollinators and other insects to use the area as a nectar source.
-Attracting insects to these areas is not only key to helping with Ontario's disappearing pollinator species, but it is these insects that provide the food source for a great number of the birds and animals we are creating these habitats for.
+Attracting insects to these areas is not only key to helping with Ontario’s disappearing pollinator species, but it is these insects that provide the food source for a great number of the birds and animals we are creating these habitats for.

 There are lots of areas in Ontario that can be considered as “old fields”.
 These are typically fields that were once pasture or cultivated fields but have been left unused and have reverted over time into dense stands of goldenrods and asters.
 While these “old fields” do provide some habitat that mimics grasslands, their densities are usually too thick to provide quality habitat.
 The monoculture nature of these old fields do not provide the spaces for foraging or roaming that native grasslands do.
 In the winter, these old fields are usually flattened by the snow providing little overwintering habitat.
 Native grasslands usually stand tall in the winter, providing lots of nooks and crannies for wildlife to hide and forage for seed.
 Old fields bloom late in the year, September and October, and do provide good quality areas for pollinators, but their bloom cycle is short lived compared to that of native grasslands.